Hybrid Dogs

 About the Peekapoo

-The Peekapoo is a medium hybrid dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Peekapoo is an excellent choice for first-time dog owners.
+The Peekapoo is a small hybrid dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, well-suited to apartment living, the Peekapoo is an excellent choice for first-time dog owners.
 Typically standing Up to 11 inches tall at the shoulder and weighing 4 to 20 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Hybrid Dogs group, the Peekapoo brings a distinct combination of traits that sets it apart.
 The Peekapoo has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Peekapoo loves being close to its people and forms strong bonds with every member of the household.